stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 `bindToController` is the default and with the `bindings` property the scope is always isolated; `controllerAs` is on and defaults set to `$ctrl`.

-Components so don’t manipulate the DOM or data which are outside its scope, but receive inputs and produce outputs through the interaction of view.
+Components so don’t manipulate the DOM or data that are outside their scope, but they receive inputs and produce outputs through the interaction with the view.
-Another nice point is that we don’t need to write a **dumb** function that always returns the same object.
-We just define that object right here.
+Another nice point is that we don’t need to write a **dumb** function that always returns the same object, we just define that object right here.

 ## Comparison between Directive definition and Component definition